kenankarahan/jarvis-turkish-ai-voice-agent/README.md

 ## Example Commands

+### First say the wake word and wait for the response.
+Then, tell what do you want to do.
+  - STDIN "Jarvis"
+  - STDOUT "Efendim"
-  - "Jarvis, ekranıma bak." takes screenshot and analyzes it.
+  - STDIN "ekranıma bak" takes screenshot and analyzes it.
+  - STDIN "Jarvis"
+  - STDOUT "Efendim"
-  - "Jarvis, Chrome Browser'ı aç."  opens Chrome Browser. ( You should set the keywords and paths for each app in the open_any_program() func. )
+  - STDIN "Chrome Browser'ı aç." opens Chrome Browser. ( You should set the keywords and paths for each app in the open_any_program() func. )
+  - STDIN "Jarvis"
+  - STDOUT "Efendim"
-  - "Jarvis, Spotify'ı aç." opens Spotify. ( You should set the keywords and paths for each app in the open_any_program() func. )
+  - STDIN "Spotify'ı aç." opens Spotify. ( You should set the keywords and paths for each app in the open_any_program() func. )
+  - STDIN "Jarvis"
+  - STDOUT "Efendim"
-  - "Jarvis, Youtube'u aç." opens Youtube on browser.
+  - STDIN "Youtube'u aç." opens Youtube on browser.

 ## Contributions